 Did King craft the perfect female consciousness in Carried White?
 No. Not by a long shot, except for Carrie’s need to be accepted and her pain and humiliation of being teased.
 He does a good showing teen angst and the bullying and high school structure of power, but every woman is unique and it’s not representative of the overall female psyche simply because it’s overstated and at times represented through shallow diction that is borderlines fear-mongering, such as “some kind of instinct about menstruation that makes women want to snarl” (24). that is most likely being due to the fact that the author is male.

 It seems to be a common theme in literature, this inaccurate literary embodiment of the female persona, though thankfully it seems that recently there has been a shift toward better representation of gender and equality in the sexes, both readers and authors still have a ways to go when it comes to leaving old institutionalized conventions behind.
 Though we’re definitely moving in the right direction.

 Can we forgive the King of horror for such a slight against the female psyche through the portrayal of gender stereotypes?

-Danielle is an active member of the HWA, SFWA, and RWA PAN.
-She holds both a BA in English from UHM and MA from SNHU, and is a freelance ghostwriter and editor, and has been published in both magazines and novel form, and produced two screenplays.
+Danielle is an award-winning screenwriter and editor, an active member of the HWA, SFWA, and RWA PAN, and the Training Director for the San Diego HWA.
+She holds both a BA in English from UHM and MA from SNHU, and is a freelance ghostwriter and editor, and has been published in both magazines and novel form, edited multiple anthologies, and produced two screenplays.